RangerRhino23/PyBlog-Website/Blog-Ideas.md

 * Installing modules and using them correctly.

-* simple pyython logic, for loops, while loops etc.
+* simple python logic, for loops, while loops etc. - DONE

-* Making a chatroom with sockets/networking
+* Making a chatroom with sockets/networking - Bailey working on